Santa Pudenziana: Interior

+The fresco in the dome's cupola depicts The Adoration of Christ by the Host of Heaven by Cristoforo Roncalli, also known as il Pomarancio.
+This is the first elliptical dome built in Rome.

 This mosaic is remarkable for its iconography.
 Christ is represented as a human figure rather than as a symbol, such as lamb or the good shepherd, as he was in very early Christian images.
 The regal nature of this representation prefigures the majestic bearing of Christ as depicted in Byzantine mosaics.
 Christ sits on a jewel encrusted throne, wearing a golden toga with a purple trim (a sign of imperial authority and emphasizing the authority of Christ and his church).
 He poses as a classical Roman teacher with his right hand extended.
 Christ wears a halo and holds in his left hand the text: "Dominus conservator ecclesiae Pudentianae" (The Lord is the preserver of the church of Pudentiana).
 He sits among his apostles, two of whom were removed during restoration.
 The apostles wear senatorial togas.
 They all have individual expressions and face the spectator.
 The lower part of the mosaic was removed during the restoration in the late 16th century.
 The depictions of the apostles on the right side have been lost in the course of time and have been replaced by new, but rather blank, mosaics.
 Two female figures representing Ecclesia and Synagoga ("Church" and "Synagogue"), here hardly differentiated, unlike later depictions, hold a wreath above the head of Peter and Paul.
 Above them the roofs and domes of heavenly Jerusalem (or, in another interpretation, the churches built by the emperor Constantine in Jerusalem) are depicted.
 Above Christ stands a large jewel encrusted cross on a hill (Golgotha), as a sign of the triumph of Christ, amidst the Christian symbols of the Four Evangelists.
 These iconographic symbols (angel, lion, ox and eagle) are the oldest still existing such representations of the Evangelists.
 The backdrop is a blue sky with an orange sunset.

 One scholar has suggested that the enthroned figure in the center of the apse mosaic normally regarded as Christ, in fact represents God the Father, which would be an extremely unusual depiction of God the Father in art at this date.